PATCH FOREST PROJECT - SIGIRIYA

-All 3 of Sri Lanka's small wild cats as well as the leopard have been documented here on these lands confirming the value of such patch forests for the continued existence of these cats and the important role they play in providing movement corridors.
+In mid-2017, the WWCT commenced research within two Back of Beyond properties in Sigiriya – Pidurangala and Dehigaha Ela – under the Patch Forest Project.
+The aim of this initiative was to document the wildlife that use these forest patches.
+Since then, the leopard and all three of Sri Lanka’s small wild cats have been documented on these lands.
+This confirms the value of patch forests for the continued existence of these cats, and the important role they play in providing movement corridors.

-UPDATE (Dec 31st 2019): Our continued monitoring here has proven fruitful, as we have been able to ascertain that all of Sri Lanka's wildcats continue to use this patch forest.
-Furthermore we have monitored the same female leopard "Diya' using this land for the past 2 years!
-In addition we have the same male leopard 'Pilar' using both patch forests and additionally 3 other leopards, albeit infrequently moving through these lands, proving how such small land parcels can play an important role for leopards in allowing safe passage and additional space for survival.
+The continued monitoring of these lands has proven fruitful.
+As of May of 2019, we have been able to ascertain that all of Sri Lanka’s wild cats continue to use these patch forests.
+We have observed the same female leopard “Diya” using this land over the past two years.
+Additionally, we have noted the same male leopard “Pilar” using both patch forests as well, with three other leopards also moving through these lands, albeit infrequently.
+This evidence of continued use reiterates just how important these small parcels of land are for leopards in allowing them safe passage and additional space for survival.

 In partnership with ... female leopard 'Diya'